 Monday the U.S. dollar traded slightly higher against the euro and the pound.
 This followed Friday’s news of a pickup in wage growth a possible signal of impending inflation.
 The inflation fears sent risky assets lower on the implication the Federal Reserve might raise interest rates making borrowing costlier for business.

 Latest news aside, the dollar has been falling and the latest boost may be temporary or a portend of things to come, depending on how the market performs long-term.
 Multinational corporations like United Technologies Corp.
 (NYSE:UTXC), 3M Co.
-(NYSE:MMMD) and Johnson & Johnson (NYSE:JNJD) could be among those reaping benefits if the long-term devaluation continues.
+(NYSE:MMMC) and Johnson & Johnson (NYSE:JNJD) could be among those reaping benefits if the long-term devaluation continues.

 Related: DO-IT-YOURSELF INVESTING